Serre's Tensor Construction and Moduli of Abelian Schemes: Serre's Construction

 In this section we recall the Serre tensor construction, then establish some basic properties of the abelian schemes arising from it, such as the possible homomorphisms between them, their Tate modules, Lie algebras, and their dual abelian schemes.
 We then study the polarizations on such abelian schemes.

 Let $R$ be a ring, possibly non-commutative, and free of finite rank over $\ZZ$.
-An \textit{abelian scheme with an $R$-action} is a pair $(A,\iota)$, where $A$ is an abelian scheme over some base $S$, and $\iota: R \hra \End_S(A)$ in an injective ring homomorphism.
+An \textit{abelian scheme with an $R$-action} is a pair $(A,\iota)$, where $A$ is an abelian scheme over some base $S$, and $\iota: R \rar \End_S(A)$ is a ring homomorphism.
+In subsequent sections we will further assume that $\iota$ is \textit{injective}.

 \begin{defn} Let $(A,\iota)$ be an abelian scheme with an $R$-action, and $M$ a projective finitely presented right $R$-module.
-The \textbf{Serre tensor construction}, denoted $M\otimes_R A$, is the group functor
+The \textbf{Serre tensor construction} is the abelian scheme $M\otimes_R A$ that represents (\cite[\S7]{Conrad_revisited}) the group-functor